Undergraduate Learning Assistant Program

-Students who have completed the lab course LS23L, and are interested in learning teaching skills, may apply for participation in the Undergraduate Assistant Program Life Sciences: Teaching Practicum.
-This course carries 4 units and provides undergraduate students with the opportunity to learn to teach in an instructional laboratory setting.
-UAs assist graduate Teaching Assistants on the teaching of lab course LS23L (Introduction to laboratory and scientific methodology).
-UAs also are instructed in teaching methods such as effective lecture techniques, presentation of course material, and exam preparation through weekly UA meetings and one pedagogy seminar (LS192F).
+Students who have completed LS Core courses, and are interested in learning teaching skills, may apply for participation in the Undergraduate Learning Assistant Program in the Life Sciences: A Teaching Practicum in a clinic setting.
+This course carries 1-4 units and provides undergraduate students with the opportunity to assist their peers in learning in an instructional setting.
+LAs assist graduate Teaching Assistants on the teaching of LS Core courses.

 Student Research Opportunities